 speaker

 CEO and Founder of MPS

-see, as a matter of fact, Marcia talked to us.
-We have communication meetings with top tiers and non-Chinese 5G makers.
-And that market segment, we're picking up.
-And they believe this year and the next year, they're on the delinquency too.
+We see, as a matter of fact, we have a communication meetings with top tiers and non-Chinese 5G makers.
+That market segment is well picking up.
+They believe this year and the next year, they're on the delinquency too.

+speaker